SOFT, SUGAR-COATED HAMENTASHEN

 - Chill in the freezer while you work on the next tray.

-- Fill each circle with a SMALL amount of filling.
-I used about 7 chocolate chips OR 4-5 cherries (try to keep the runny parts to a minimum).
+- Fill each circle with a SMALL amount of filling, about 1 tsp, and try to keep the runny parts to a minimum.
 The larger you make the circles, the more filling you can use and vice versa.

 - Form triangles and pinch the corners together slightly to make sure they don’t fall apart and spill all the filling!
-This dough is really soft so I like to fold them over rather than pinch sharp corners like traditional hamentashen.
+This dough is really soft so I like to fold them over rather than pinch sharp corners like traditional hamentashen, but it depends on the exact consistency you have going on.
+I promise they’ll taste just as good whatever they look like.

-- Once chilled, wet the dough a little with your fingers or a brush and sprinkle the triangles generously with granulated sugar.
+- Wet the dough a little with your fingers or a brush and sprinkle the triangles generously with granulated sugar.

 Mazel tov, you’ve made delicious hamentashen!!